tarantool/tarantool/changelogs/unreleased/gh-7974-force-recovery-without-user-spaces.md

 ## bugfix/box

-* Fixed bug rendering force recovery feature inoperable when there were no user spaces in snapshot (gh-7974).
+* Fixed a bug where `box.cfg.force_recovery` doesn't work when there are no user spaces in a snapshot (gh-7974).